-2.3.3.
-The root certification authority's financial administration
+2.3.3 The root certification authority's financial administration

-The certificate services produced by the Population Register Centre, which acts as the root certification authority, are covered by a financial administration system and supervision as has separately been set forth.
-The Population Register Centre is an agency subject to net budgeting operating under the Ministry of the Interior.
+The certificate services produced by DVV, which acts as the root certification authority, are covered by a financial administration system and supervision as has separately been set forth.
+DVV is an agency subject to net budgeting operating under the Ministry of the Interior.
 Some two thirds of its expenditure are covered by the fees collected for its services.
-The financial management of the Population Register Centre is based on the acts and decrees that govern central government finances and regulations issued by the Ministry of Finance and the State Treasury.
-The National Audit Office is responsible for the PRC's financial oversight.
+The financial management of

+DVV is based on the acts and decrees that govern central government finances and regulations issued by the Ministry of Finance and the State Treasury.
+The National Audit Office is responsible for DVV's financial oversight.
 In addition, its performance is reviewed from the points of view of effectiveness, economy and productivity.

-2.4.
-Interpretation and implementation
+2.4 Interpretation and implementation

-2.4.1.
-Applicable legislation
+2.4.1 Applicable legislation